Dancing with the Stars (American TV series) season 10: Week 7: Team Dance Week

 Each couple performed one unlearned dance, plus a team cha-cha-cha.
 Couples are listed in the order they performed.

 Week 8: Race to the Semifinals

 Each couple performed two unlearned dances, the second of which had to reflect the style of a particular era.
 Couples are listed in the order they performed.

 Week 9: Semifinals

 Each couple performed two unlearned dances.
 Couples are listed in the order they performed.

 Week 10: Finals

-On the first night, the three couples performed three dances: a redemption dance selected by one of the judges, which was a style they had already performed earlier in the competition, plus a freestyle dance, and then their favorite dance, which for all three was the Argentine tango.
+On the first night, the three couples performed two dances: a redemption dance selected by one of the judges, which was a style they had already performed earlier in the competition and their freestyle routine.
+On the second night, the final three couples performed their favorite dance, which for all three was the Argentine tango.
+After the third place couple was eliminated, the two remaining couples performed one final dance.
 Couples are listed in the order they performed.
-On the second night, the two remaining couples performed one final dance.